skip to navigation

 Making up 40% of all employment in a dealership, the service department is vital to the organization’s profitability.
 With the average age of today’s technician between 55 and 58, it’s estimated that half of technicians nationwide will retire in the next decade.
 The need for qualified technicians has never been greater.
 And more importantly, this competition is another way for our Foundation to give back to the community.
 For the 24 finalists, the experience can be life-changing as more than $1 million in scholarships, tools and prizes is annually awarded through Tech Comp!

-The 2023 contest marked our 30th year of celebrating automotive guidance, education and competition.
-Two seniors from each qualifying high school competed for $1.1 million in scholarships, tools and prizes to continue their auto education.
-The finalists represented these schools:
+The 2026 contest marks our 33rd year of celebrating automotive guidance, education and competition.
+On March 6, two seniors from each of the following qualifying high schools competed for over $1 million in scholarships, tools and prizes to continue their auto education.

 Gloucester County Institute of Technology